fakedata-haskell/fakedata/Development.md

 Doing both yaml and field based caching

-todo:
-* Finish TextSpec
-* Change all the functions to use TH functions (apart from Address)
+# Todo

-* In provider functions, change allt he resolve*Field function to use cached version.
+* In provider functions, change all the resolve*Field function to use cached version.
 * Also In provider functions, make the resolve*Text functions spread out stdgen.
-* Write test for all other modules
 * Cleanup Faker module and it's haddock